 Focuses on the advanced techniques employed in the Gas Tungsten Arc Welding (GTAW) field.
 Provides hands on welding practice and knowledge with the GTAW process in various Positions and Joint Configurations.
 Students may opt to specialize in one or more of the areas after learning all.
 Course prepares student to take the GTAW welding tests outside of UNM-Los Alamos.
 Prerequisite: MCHT 101L

 MCHT 192\: Topics.
-(1-3)
+(1-3) Titles will vary.
+CR/NC

 MCHT 193\: Topics.
-(1-3)
+(1-3) Titles will vary.